ninsuo/domajax/README.md

 Domajax.com
 ===========

-Welcome to Domajax.com repository.
+Welcome to Domajax repository.

 ---

 If you are looking for the domajax plugin, you can directly click [here](https://github.com/Ninsuo/domajax/tree/master/web/js/domajax).

-If you want to read the documentation for that plugin, go to [http://www.domajax.com](http://www.domajax.com).
+If you want to read the documentation for that plugin, go to [http://domajax.fuz.org](http://domajax.fuz.org).

 If you want to contribute to domajax, you're in the right place.